 All Compensation Committee members are considered independent under applicable NYSE rules and satisfy the additional independence requirements specific to Compensation Committee membership under the NYSE listing standards.
+Mr. Leat and Mr. Chidsey, who served on our Compensation Committee through August 2021 and January 2022, respectively, and Ms. David who served on our Compensation Committee from August 2021 through January 2022, were each considered independent during their service.

-Chairperson: David M. Abrams
+Chairperson: Stella David

-- David - Landry
+- Abrams - Landry